rotto32/hrext07-my-cruddy-app/README.md

 - [x] Ability to create restaurant profile
 - [ ] Ability to add favorite restaurants to personal profile
 - [x] Ability to create multiple personal profiles
+- [ ] Load pre-existing data onto page on page load

 ---Minor----
 - [x] Change the description input to a larger text input box
 - [ ] Add the ability to upload an image
+- [x] Add a div around each profile (personal or restaurant)

 ---Appearance---
 - [x] Update the jumbotron with icons